arenaxr/arena-py/docs/attributes.md

 ```python
 animation=Animation(...)
 ```
-Note: "to" and "from" arguments are replaced with "start" and "end":
+Note: please use "start" and "end" as arguments for fields "to" and "from" in json (done to prevent using the python reserved word "from"):
 ```python
 Animation(start="something", end="something else ") == Animation(to="something", from="something else ")
 ```